 With most graduate roles requiring specialists, to best position yourself for an Environment Agency job you'll need the right qualifications, skills and a strong dedication to the industry.

 Fortunately, there are structured pathways to follow when working for the Environment Agency that manage to combine work with study, and these are available at all stages of the career journey - whether you're at college, university, or in the workplace.

 If you're just starting out in the environmental sector, the EA offers apprenticeship programmes in finance, facilities management and assistant scientist roles, with applications accepted through its online recruitment system.

-The latter two are available at Level 2 and Level 3 respectively, with the assistant scientist workplace training taking place at one of the organisation's three laboratories in Leeds, Nottingham and Exeter.
+The latter two are available at Level 2 and Level 3 respectively, and workplace training for the assistant scientist apprenticeship takes place at one of the organisation's three laboratories in Leeds, Nottingham and Exeter.

-There's also the BSc Flood and Coastal Engineering - a two-year, part-time top-up degree for those with sponsorship, or it's a one-year, full-time programme for those who'll be self-funding their degree, offered through Brunel University London.
+There's also the BSc Flood and Coastal Engineering - a two-year part-time top-up degree for those with sponsorship, or a one-year full-time programme for those who self-fund their studies, offered through Brunel University London.

 Students in the penultimate year of a relevant remote sensing and/or geographical information systems (GIS) undergraduate degree can apply for a year-long work placement at the EA's Bath office.
 This paid opportunity is ideal for those set on working in geomatics or the wider environmental sector.

 To get onto the EA's structured Engineering Graduate Programme, completed over the course of three to four years, you'll need a Masters in civil, electrical or mechanical engineering.
 On the programme you'll develop relevant skills and capabilities in many areas, including project management, asset management, planning, design and site supervision.
 Following this path can lead to chartered engineer status.